The Frog Princess: A totemic figure?

 Analysing Armenian variants of the tale type where the frog appears as the bride, Armenian scholarship suggests that the frog bride is a totemic figure, and represents a magical disguise of mermaids and magical beings connected to rain and humidity.

 Likewise, Russian scholarship (e.g., Vladimir Propp and Yeleazar Meletinsky) has argued for the totemic character of the frog princess.
 Propp, for instance, described her dance at the court as some sort of "ritual dance": she waves her arms and forests and lakes appear, and flocks of birds fly about.
 Charles Fillingham Coxwell also associated these human-animal marriages to totem ancestry, and cited the Russian tale as one example of such.

 In his work about animal symbolism in Slavic culture, Russian philologist Aleksandr V. Gura stated that the frog and the toad are linked to female attributes, like magic and wisdom.
 In addition, according to ethnologist Ljubinko Radenkovich, the frog and the toad represent liminal creatures that live between land and water realms, and are considered to be imbued with (often negative) magical properties in Slavic folklore.
 In some variants, the Frog Princess is the daughter of Koschei, the Deathless, and Baba Yaga - sorcerous characters with immense magical power who appear in Slavic folklore in adversarial position.
 This familial connection, then, seems to reinforce the magical, supernatural origin of the Frog Princess.

 Other motifs

 Georgios A. Megas noted two distinctive introductory episodes: the shooting of arrows appears in Greek, Slavic, Turkish, Finnish, Arabic and Indian variants, while following the feathers is a Western European occurrence.
+Likewise, Swedish scholar Waldemar Liungman located the motif of the arrow shooting in Slavic and Oriental variants, while the feather as the method of choice appears in Western European.
+However, in Sweden, the hero follows a ball or a ball of yarn.

 Variants

 Andrew Lang included an Italian variant of the tale, titled The Frog in The Violet Fairy Book.
 Italo Calvino included another Italian variant from Piedmont, The Prince Who Married a Frog, in Italian Folktales, where he noted that the tale was common throughout Europe.
 Georgios A. Megas included a Greek variant, The Enchanted Lake, in Folktales of Greece.

-In a variant from northern Moldavia collected and published by Romanian author Elena Niculiță-Voronca, the bride selection contest replaces the feather and arrow for shooting bullets, and the frog bride commands the elements (the wind, the rain and the frost) to fulfill the three bridal tasks.
+In a variant from northern Moldavia collected and published by Romanian author Elena Niculiță-Voronca, the bride selection contest replaces the feather and arrow with the shooting of bullets, and the frog bride commands the elements (the wind, the rain and the frost) to fulfill the three bridal tasks.